-by Johnathan Arnold, Director of Media Ministries
+by Johnathan Arnold, Director of Media Ministry

 Dr. Sally Andrews, a psychologist at Nottingham Trent University, said “a lot of smartphone use seems to be habitual, automatic behaviors that we have no awareness of.”
 For many, it is instinctual to check Facebook, Instagram, or Twitter in their spare moments.
-These moments add up to incredible amounts of time — as much as four years in an average person's lifetime.
+These moments add up to barely conceivable amounts of time — as much as four years in an average person's lifetime.
 Of course, smartphones are not the only kind of screen that people gaze at.

 Meeting People Where They Are